 Your life is unique, and we understand life can be a juggle with family.
 The ParentsNext program can support you to create and achieve your education, training, and employment goals.

 After taking time off to raise children, getting back into study or work can be a daunting step.
-ParentsNext is here to help you decide how you want to do it, then support you along the way.
+ParentsNext helps you decide how you want to do it, and we’ll support you along the way.

 How can ParentsNext help you?